Kaul paints Republican AG rivals as political extremists

 Associated Press

 MADISON, Wis.
-(AP) — Democratic Attorney General Josh Kaul is going on the offensive against the two Republicans looking to run against him this fall.
-Kaul painted Adam Jarchow and Eric Toney as right-wing extremists during a virtual question-and-answer session with Wispolitcs.com President Jeff Mayers on Wednesday.
-Kaul said Jarchow and Toney appear to be competing with each other to get as far right as possible.
-He said they see the attorney general’s office in political terms, asserting they both want to use Wisconsin Department of Justice resources to prosecute women who get abortions if the U.S. Supreme Court overturns the Roe v.
+(AP) — Democratic Attorney General Josh Kaul is going on offense against the two Republicans looking to run against him this fall.
+Kaul painted Adam Jarchow and Eric Toney as right-wing extremists during a question-and-answer session Wednesday with Wispolitcs.com.
+Kaul said Jarchow and Toney appear to be competing to get as far right as possible.
+He said they see the office in political terms, asserting they want to to prosecute women who get abortions if the U.S. Supreme Court overturns the Roe v.
 Wade decision.
-He says the state agency should concentrate on catching drug traffickers and murderers.
-The Republicans’ campaigns didn’t immediately respond to messages.
+He says the Justice Department should concentrate on catching drug traffickers and murderers.
+Jarchow says police need a stronger ally in the attorney general than Kaul.
+Toney accused Kaul of choosing to ignore allegations of election fraud.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.